vallis/synthlisa/README.txt

 install" command by "sudo"; the latter is the correct procedure on OS X.

-Numeric is installed locally by running
+numpy is installed locally by running

 > python setup.py install --prefix=[userdir]

 where you should replace [userdir] by the directory where you want to
-install: it could be "/home/yourname", or "/home/yourname/numeric".
+install: it could be "/home/yourname", or "/home/yourname/numpy".
 The setup process will create directories "lib" and "include" within [userdir].

-All done, but if you encounter any problems with this process (I hope not!)  you should refer to the documentation at numeric.scipy.org.
+All done, but if you encounter any problems with this process (I hope not!) you should refer to the documentation at numpy.scipy.org.
 More generally, a description of the python "setup.py" (distutils) installation process can be found at

 http://www.python.org/doc/current/inst/inst.html